Ukraine agrees to peace proposal, with only "minor details" to settle, official says, but no word from Russia

 Speaking earlier on Tuesday, veteran Foreign Minister Sergey Lavrov told reporters that while Russia "appreciates the U.S.' position, which is taking the initiative in resolving the Ukrainian conflict," Moscow "operates professionally, not leaking information before formal agreements are reached ...
 Russia expects the U.S. to inform it of the results of consultations with Ukraine and Europe in the near future."

+"We are ready to discuss concrete formulations because there are a whole row of questions that need to be clarified," Lavrov said, adding: "If there will be no spirit and letter of Anchorage on the key understandings that we have fixated, then it will be a different situation in principle."

+Umerov said Tuesday that Ukraine had agreed to the "core terms" of a peace proposal amid the ongoing talks in Abu Dhabi, which involve U.S., Ukrainian and Russian officials, though not all meeting together at the same time.

-Umerov said in a social media post on Tuesday that the country's negotiators had "reached a common understanding on the core terms" of an agreement discussed among U.S., European and Ukrainian officials in Geneva over the weekend.
+Umerov also said in a social media post that the country's negotiators had "reached a common understanding on the core terms" of an agreement discussed among U.S., European and Ukrainian officials in Geneva over the weekend.

 "We now count on the support of our European partners in our further steps.
 We look forward to organizing a visit of Ukraine's President to the U.S. at the earliest suitable date in November to complete final steps and make a deal with President Trump," Umerov said.